 Make waves, explore magnetism, and try your hand at strobe photography.
 Students design and capture their own images of physics experiments, using the MIT Museum’s historical photography collections as inspiration.
 This workshop features the work of Berenice Abbott and Doc Edgerton.

 Students experiment with light and perception to investigate the basic principles behind real-world holography.
 Through a series of demonstrations and hands-on activities, students will learn how holograms are made and viewed.
 The properties and behavior of light waves will also be discussed, from reflection (middle school focus) to diffraction and interference (high school students only).
 This workshop includes a guided tour of the Museum's holography gallery.

 Students design, build, and test mechanisms for ship propulsion in this introduction to nature-inspired engineering at MIT.
 This workshop features examples from MIT research labs and the Museum's Hart Nautical collection and a mini-tour of the Museum's Robots & Beyond gallery.

 Find out just how strong a piece of paper can be, bridge distances you'd never think possible, and see the simple geometry at the root of the longest bridges in the world in this active workshop on structural engineering.
 Students learn how structures stand up and work in teams to design and build bridges using recycled materials.
 Examples from architecture and engineering developed at MIT deepen students' appreciation of the structures all around us.

 Within human bodies lies a complex system as elegant and efficient as any factory-protein synthesis from instructions encoded in DNA.
 In this workshop, students learn about two vital biomolecules: DNA and proteins.
-Students will explore this fundamental basis of life with LEGO DNA kits, digital models, and guided discussion.
+Students will explore this fundamental basis of life with parts made from LEGOs, digital models, and guided discussion.